-Linked in to saving energy and healthy living, and having been awarded a Silver Star National Travel Award for our Travel Plan last year, we are continuing our efforts to support and promote cycling, walking and other sustainable methods of travel.
+Linked in to saving energy and healthy living, and having been awarded a Silver Star National Travel Award for our Travel Plan during the 2017-18 school year, we are continuing our efforts to support and promote cycling, walking and other sustainable methods of travel.
 As well as two Walk to School weeks each year and carrying out surveys to monitor and promote shifting away from cars as far as possible, each year we run an optional Level 2 Bikeability training programme for Year 5 children, to support safe cycling on roads.